-The first time you run Acer ProShield Plus, you will be required to set up Windows Hello that allows you to set up the parameters for Acer ProShield Plus Click Set Up Windows Hello to begin.
-In the Windows Hello settings, select your Sign-in options (Windows Hello Face, Windows Hello Fingerprint, or Windows Hello PIN) and follow the onscreen directions.
+The first time you run Acer ProShield Plus, you will be required to set up Windows Hello that allows you to set up the parameters for Acer ProShield Plus.

+Set up Windows Hello to begin.
+Select your Sign-in options in the Windows Hello settings: Facial recognition, Fingerprint, or PIN, and follow the onscreen directions.